ZAdamMac/python-enigma/README.md

-# python-enigma: Engima Machines, But With Python
+# python-enigma: Enigma Machines, But With Python

 This project introduces a package, python_enigma, with an `enigma` module which can be imported and used to include Enigma-Machine-like encryption to your python project.
 Also included is a simplistic "Hello World" proof of concept, a basic catalogue of rotors in the JSON format expected (`catalogue.json`), and a convenience script for preparing the catalogue from a csv.